tjmacd/l-system-trees/README.md

 # l-system-trees
 OpenGL program which draws trees using L-systems and turtle graphics

-## Build Instructions
+## Dependencies
-The project can be built using Visual Studio by opening finalProject.vcxproj and building the project.
+Requires GLEW, GLUT and GLM libraries.

 ## Running Instructions
 To run the program, it requires one command line argument which is the filename of